Lumisumu/carrot-comic-downloader/README.md

 If you want to change wait time between downloads, change amount of seconds in this line: `time.sleep(3)`

+Custom script must be placed at the root of the project (same folder where main.py file is).
+Your file must have `write_links()` function where custom script code starts.
+You can take examples for files that are in scripts folder.
+CustomScript.py can be used in testing, it is in the root folder.

 # Errors

 Error #1: Invalid input: only use "1" or "2", do not use "." or "#", enter number and press Enter.